wp-plugins/infusionsoft-affiliates/readme.txt

 Tags: affiliates, affiliate program, infusion, infusionsoft, tracking, jeremy shapiro, webinar, webinars, personalization, caching
 Requires at least: 2.0.2
 Tested up to: 4.3
-Stable tag: 0.3
+Stable tag: 0.4

-This plugin allows you to load an Infusionsoft Affiliate's information into your wordpress pages using the [affiliate] shortcode.
+This plugin allows you to load an Infusionsoft Affiliate's information into your wordpress pages using the `[affiliate]` shortcode.

 == Description ==